ShortSleeveStudio/GameScriptUnity/README.md

-# GameScript
+# GameScriptUnity
-Please see the Assets/Plugins/GameScript folder for more details.
+Please visit [our documentation repository](https://github.com/ShortSleeveStudio/GameScriptDocumentation) for all documentation pertaining to GameScript and its plugins.